Avast SecureLine VPN Review 2023: Is It Worth Buying?

 Device Compatibility — Very Few Compatible Devices

 Avast SecureLine VPN is available for leading platforms such as Windows, macOS, Android, Android TV, iOS, and browser extensions for Chrome and Firefox.
 That said, it is still limited in device compatibility.
-Avast does not have any manual configuration files so you won’t be able to install it on your router, most smart TVs, gaming console, or other devices.
+Avast does not have any manual configuration files so you won’t be able to install it on your router, most smart TVs, gaming consoles, or other devices.

-A screenshot showing Avast SecureLine VPN activate
+Screenshot showing Avast SecureLine VPN activated

 Support